-- a. verifies IACUC review and approval of the project's proposed use of live vertebrate animals; or - b. certifies SCRO, ESCRO committee (or equivalent) notification or review and approval of the project's proposed use of "covered stem cell lines" as specified in Appendix A; or - c. certifies IRB review and approval (including applicable documents outlined in the chapter III, section C, part 6, Research Involving Human Subjects) of the project's proposed use of human subjects.
+- a. verifies IACUC review and approval of the project's proposed use of live vertebrate animals; or - b. certifies SCRO, ESCRO committee (or equivalent) notification or review and approval of the project's proposed use of "covered stem cell lines" as specified inTitle 17, California Code of Regulations, section 100070; or - c. certifies IRB review and approval (including applicable documents outlined in the chapter III, section C, part 6, Research Involving Human Subjects) of the project's proposed use of human subjects.